Lifka/tetris-allegro/README.md

 * Developed with CLion using C++ with Allegro 5 library
 * Project for Università degli Studi di Firenze - UniFI

+### CLion project configuration
+The folder "cmake-build-debug" has been ignored by .gitignore.
+To generate a new one, right click on the project folder and "Reload CMake Project".

 ### Initial Class Diagram
 ![alt text](https://raw.githubusercontent.com/Lifka/TetrisAllegroC-/master/Class%20Diagram1.jpg "Class diagram")